shuai620/NUC7i7BNH/README.md

 + Monitor: DELL P2418D

+### Not working

++ Build-in microphone, but the microphone on my headphone is working

 ### Comments
-Intel wireless card driver can be found in https://github.com/OpenIntelWireless/itlwm
+Intel wireless card driver for Big Sur can be found in https://github.com/OpenIntelWireless/itlwm

 ### Credits